-1 July 2010 to 30 June 2011
+1 July 2011 to 30 June 2012

-Print neatly in BLOCK LETTERS with a black or blue ballpoint pen only.
+Please print neatly in BLOCK LETTERS with a black or blue ballpoint pen only.
 Do not use correction fluid or tape.

-Your tax file number The ATO is authorised by the Taxation Administration Act 1953 to request you to quote your tax file number (TFN).
-It is not an offence not to quote your TFN.
-However, your TFN helps the ATO to correctly identify your tax records.

-Your date of birth DAY MONTH YEAR

-Your name Title - for exa

-Surname or family name
+Your tax file number (TFN) The Tax Office is authorised by the Taxation Administration Act 1953 to request you to quote your tax file number (TFN).
+It is not an offence no to quote your TFN.
+However, your TFN helps the Tax Office to correctly identify your tax records.
+Your date of birth DAY MONTH YEAR Your name Title - for example, Mr, Mrs, Ms, Miss Surname or family name Given names Your postal address Suburb or town State Postcode Country if not Australia Have you changed your postal address si NO Read on.
+YES Print the address on your last notice of assessment or the Suburb or town address you last told us about.
+State Your phone number during business hour In not Australia Reason for not lodging a tax return I will not have to lodge a tax return for 2012 because none of the reasons listed in the Short tax return instructions 2012 apply.
+I will not have to lodge a tax return for 2012 or any future years because: I declare that the information I have given in this non-lodgment advice is true and correct.
+See the privacy information on page 54.
+Signature Date Date Day Month Year Date Date Day Month Year Date Date Day Month Year Date Date Date Day Month Year Date Dat

-Given r names

-Your postal address

-Sub ourb or town

-State Postcode Country if not Australia

-Have you changed your postal ac ddress since your last tax return?

-NO

-YES Print the address on your Sub last notice of assessment ourb or town

-or the address you last told us about.
-State Postcode Country if not Australia

-Your phone number during busin

-Area a code Phone number

-Reason for not lodging a tax retu rn I will not have to lodge a tax return for 2011 because none of the reasons listed on pages 3-5 in Short tax return instructions 2011 apply to me.

-I will not have to lodge a tax return for future years because:

-I declare that the information I have given in t his non-lodgment advice is true and correct.
-See the privacy information on page 52.

-Signature Date Date

-The tax law imposes heavy penalties for giving false or misleading information

-Use the pre-addressed envelope provided to send your non-lodgment advice to the ATO by 31 October 2011.
-If you are not using the pre-addressed envelope, see page 4 of the loose leaf cover to the Short tax return for individuals 2011 for more details and the address to use.
+Use the pre-addressed envelope provided to send your non-lodgment advice to the Tax Office by 31 October 2012.
+If you are not using the pre-addressed envelope, see page 4 of the loose leaf cover to the Short tax return for individuals 2012 for more details and the address to use.